-Chicken Tortilla Salad
+Chicken Taco Salad Dressing

 Before we get to the salad part, I want to talk about the dressing.
 I came up with this dressing because I wanted something creamy to counteract the spicy/savory flavors on the chicken and avocado was an obvious choice.